The Environmental Law Institute (ELI) is accepting applications to fill a position of Senior Manager of Attorney Education.

 More specifically, you will:

-- Help develop and deliver programs for members consistent with ELI’s mission, with a focus on developing ELI’s Annual Boot Camps and CLE events.
+- Help set an agenda to develop and deliver programs for members consistent with ELI’s mission, with a focus on developing ELI’s Annual Boot Camps and CLE events.
 Associated tasks involve tracking current events and legal policies relevant to environmental law and policy, as well as developing concepts and write-ups for trainings, master classes, programs, major conferences, and cosponsored conferences, including, but not limited to:

 - ELI Boot Camps (2 per year – one in DC and one on the West Coast)